Want to combine your talent for leadership with your passion for working with students?

 In addition, the College of Community and Public Affairs offers assistantships, scholarships and fellowships to its students based on varying criteria.
 Learn more about funding opportunities through CCPA.

-The Master of Science in Student Affairs Administration (MSAA) prepares professionals
+Master of Student Affairs Administration Information Sessions